AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_pages/about.md

 I thrive in collaborative environments that encourage growth, offer varied learning opportunities, and cultivate my problem-solving skills and creative strengths.

 These days, I mainly work on the web with React, TypeScript, and CSS, but I also have experience with other frameworks like Svelte and more general-purpose programming languages like C++ and Python.
-Some of my interests in the web development space include typography, performance, and accessibility.
+Some of my interests in web development include typography, performance, and accessibility.

-While the majority of my work experience is in software development, I once worked as a [freelance copy editor](https://www.upwork.com/freelancers/~014eb3a95d4d1fd855?s=1110580753635725312) for about four years during my undergraduate studies, with clients ranging from digital marketing agencies to small business owners and companies and even bigger companies like Quora.
-Freelancing was a great experience that taught me how to stand out in a fiercely competitive market, and it also helped me grow my professional network and earn a bit of money on the side while in school.
+While the majority of my work experience is in software development, I once worked as a [freelance copy editor](https://www.upwork.com/freelancers/~014eb3a95d4d1fd855?s=1110580753635725312) for four years during my undergraduate studies, with clients ranging from digital marketing agencies to small business owners and companies and even bigger companies like Quora.
+Freelancing was a great experience that taught me how to stand out in a fiercely competitive market, helped me grow my professional network, and allowed me to earn a bit of money on the side while in school.

 I won't bore you too much with my work history, though; that's what [my LinkedIn]({{ socials.linkedin.url }}) is for.